This chapter provides information on the benefits you can receive in Austria in case of unemployment.

-Unemployment benefit is calculated individually on the basis of average earnings of the second last (in case of application by 30 June) or last (in case of application from 1 July onwards) complete calendar year.
-Special payments (13th and 14th salary) are taken proportionally into account.
-The basic amount is 55% of daily net income (up to 80% in case of entitlement to family supplements).
+The basic amount of the unemployment benefits is 55% of daily net income and can be increased depending on the amount of the reference income by the supplement and up to 80% in case of entitlement to family supplements.
 Minimum and maximum values of the daily rates result de facto from the marginal earnings threshold and the maximum assessment base.

 The duration of unemployment benefit depends on the period of insurance and your age.
 It is paid for at least 20 weeks.

 If you are of a certain minimum age and have completed a certain minimum period of insurance, the entitlement period increases to:

 This duration can be extended by the period during which you participate in a follow-up training or retraining measure or in a reintegration measure commissioned by the Labour Market Service or by up to four years if you participate in a work foundation (Arbeitsstiftung) (please see "Jargon busters").

 If you refuse or obstruct an offer of work or a chance to acquire a vocational training qualification, sanctions will be imposed in the form of your entitlement to unemployment benefit being suspended for at least six weeks.
 This means that your period of entitlement to unemployment benefit will be reduced.

 When you become unemployed, you have to register with the Labour Market Service and claim unemployment benefit.
 While you are receiving the benefit, you are required to report to the Labour Market Service at the agreed times to discuss your search for employment with your case officer.